MaggieUBC/Lululemon-Webscraping/README.md

 Based on the visulization, it can be concluded that the 62.2% products are womens, and the most products in womens are shirts and leggings with 51.4% propotion.
 The major revenue supposed comes from pants as its avg price in womens and mens are the most expensive.
 The avg of the most popular products is nearly 4.0/5.0, even for the products in higher price range.

 ## How to use
-To try on this project, play with the code in the notebook with data in csv file that scarped from official website.
+To try on this project, play with the code in the notebook with data in csv file that scarped from Lululemon.